isabella232/SC_SamMeechWard/For Instructor/BDDFrameworkTutorial/Script.md

 }
 ```

-and set the player's lives to the maximum lives
+Using beforeEach, I set the player's lives to the maximum lives

 ```swift
 beforeEach {